neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 ## Computing junction statistics with pypangraph

 Pypangraph provides a convenient way to quickly calculate summary statistics for all junctions.
-The `BackboneJunctions.stats()` method returns a `pandas.DataFrame` with one row per core edge:
+The `BackboneJunctions.stats()` method returns a `pandas.DataFrame` with one row per junction identified by the core edge:

 ```python
 import pypangraph as pp